DREAM SYMBOLS : A : B : C : D : E : F : G : H : I : J : K : L : M : N : O : P : Q : R : S : T : U : V : W : X : Y : Z

 Overall the dream portrays this rather complex thought process "I want to make a complaint against her.
 I think she will get the sack so she will be really mad.
 She has some really dubious friends and though she will not be able to get at me in the workplace I will eventually bump into her in some cold dark and remote alleyway.
 I will be trapped!"

 So the dream portrays every aspect of this thought process.
 The two tidal waves are symbols of a huge unstoppable force (a belief that this vindictive woman will seek revenge with the help of her dubious friends).
-The first tidal wave is escaped but the second is too big to escape.
-This is symbolic of this exact thought "I may escape her at first she will want to get back at me".
+The first tidal wave is avoided but the second is too big to escape.
+This is symbolic of this exact thought "I may escape her at first, then she will want to get back at me".
 The first beach is in a very public place but the second is miles up the coast.
 The second beach is a hidden and remote beach – an excellent symbol for a remote and dark place which would be ideal for someone seeking revenge.
 So the dream actually portrays a thought process.
 That's the way that the mind stores this key new thought.

 The thought is stored in a collection of loose metaphors.
 There is no attempt to make the dream understandable.
 The symbols are not really very good poetry in that they do not really hang together and make any real sense.
 They are strong metaphors but the story seems random and disjointed.
 The tidal wave is the vital clue and represents any potential backlash.
 Although the mind believes this is an excellent symbol to portray a revengeful person (a tidal wave is a huge unstoppable force) it's not a metaphor which is immediately understood.
 A poet would definitely not use it so clumsily but the dream mind does not feel it necessary to make itself understood.
 It's like an eccentric poet making random metaphors which seem complete nonsense.